Equivariant Coarse (Co-)Homology Theories: Examples

-which hold for both the reduced and full crossed product functor and for any $\Gamma$-\textCstar-algebra $C$ (see \cite[Theorem 22]{EmeMeyDescent}, which is based on \cite[Theorems 5.2 \& 10.2]{MeyerNest}).
-Here, $\sfP$ denotes a certain $\Gamma$-\textCstar-algebra which supports the so-called Dirac morphism $\sfD\in\KK^\Gamma(\sfP,\C)$.
-Exactly the same proof as for the previous theorem, just with $(\blank\maxtensor\sfP)\maxcrossed$ instead of $\rtimes$, shows the following.
+which hold for both the reduced and full crossed product functor and for any $\Gamma$-\textCstar-algebra~$C$ (see \cite[Theorem~22]{EmeMeyDescent}, which is based on~\cite[Theorems~5.2 and~10.2]{MeyerNest}\footnote{Separability of the \textCstar-algebras is a standing assumption in the latter reference, but the isomorphisms here also hold for non-separable $C$, because we can take the direct limit over all separable sub-\textCstar-algebras and exploit that all constructions in~\eqref{eq:KtopDef} are co-continuous under such.}).
+Here, $\sfP$ denotes a~certain $\Gamma$-\textCstar-algebra which supports the so-called Dirac morphism $\sfD\in\KK^\Gamma(\sfP,\C)$.
+Exactly the same proof as for the previous theorem, just with $(\blank\maxtensor\sfP)\maxcrossed$ instead of $\rtimes$, shows the following.\looseness=1

-\begin{thm} The functors $\Ktop_{1-*}(\Gamma,\sHigCorRed(-,-;D))$ and $\Ktop_{1-*}(\Gamma,\sHigCor(-,-;D))$ are $\Gamma$-equivariant coarse cohomology theories satisfying the flasqueness or the coronality axiom, respectively. \end{thm}
+\begin{thm} The functors $\Ktop_{1-*}\big(\Gamma,\sHigCorRed(-,-;D)\big)$ and $\Ktop_{1-*}(\Gamma,\sHigCor(-,-;D))$ are $\Gamma$-equivariant coarse cohomology theories satisfying the flasqueness or the coronality axiom, respectively. \end{thm}

 Let us briefly discuss the relation between all of these theories.
 First of all, the Baum--Connes assembly map yields natural transformations

 which are compatible with the connecting homomorphisms.